Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of the set of Liouville numbers

 \begin{theorem} For any integer $n\geq 1$, the set $\mathscr{L}^{n}$ has Hausdorff dimension $n-1$ and packing dimension $n$. \end{theorem}

 The proof of the theorem is not difficult.
-Similar to Erd\H{o}s we want to provide two different proofs.
-While the first shorter one is essentially a special case of~\cite{rieger} or~\cite{schwarz}, our latter constructive proof is needed for some of the extensions in comments below, and also prepares the reader for the more complicated constructions in the proofs of our results in Section~\ref{22}.
+As Erd\H{o}s, we can provide two different proofs.
+The first shorter one is essentially a special case of~\cite{rieger} or~\cite{schwarz}, the latter constructive proof prepares the reader for the more complicated constructions in the proofs of our results stated in \S~\ref{ch3}.